Downloadable and customisable documents relating to time off work.

-The policy covers the situation where employees undertake IVF treatment.
+The policy covers the situation where employees undertake fertility (including IVF) treatment.
 It covers the company's and employee's responsibilities and the entitlement to take time off for treatment.
-The procedure that is followed by the company and employee is outlined.
+The procedure that is followed by the organisation and employee is outlined.

 This policy covers time off for jury service.
 It sets out the employee's responsibilities and entitlements, including whether leave will be paid or unpaid and also sets out a brief overview of the procedure to follow.

 Policy on time off work for medical and dental appointments